Plus constructions, plethysm, and unique factorization categories with applications to graphs and operad-like theories: Structural Results, decompositions and standard forms

-\begin{prop} $\spure(\M^{nc +}\Sigma_{\it int})$ is a non--Sigma Feynman category with $\V=Iso(\M\da \M)$ The basic morphisms of $\spure(\M^{nc +}\Sigma_{\it int})$ can be described by the groupoid colored non--Sigma operad whose generators are generalized box diagrams (or equivalently suspension graphs) with a valid decoration by morphisms and isomorphisms. \end{prop}
+\begin{prop} $\spure(\monplus{\M}\I_{\it int})$ is a non--Sigma Feynman category with $\V = \Iso(\M\da \M)$.
+The basic morphisms of $\spure(\monplus{\M}\I_{\it int})$ can be described by the groupoid colored non--Sigma operad whose generators are generalized box diagrams (or equivalently suspension graphs) with a valid decoration by morphisms and base morphisms. \end{prop}

-\begin{proof} Analogously to Proposition \ref{prop:cplusint}, it follows from \eqref{innerequieq} and \eqref{eq:muequi} that the generators are the suspension graphs decorated as stated.
-Substituting these generators, composes outer isomorphisms which can be pulled through by \eqref{outerequieq}, where for longer intervals, these are extended by identities as tensor factors on the subintervals that are not part of the box that is being substituted.
-The upshot is all the isomorphisms can be associated to the full line segments and this is stable under composition.
+\begin{proof} Analogously to Proposition~\ref{prop:cplusint}, it follows from inner equivariance that the generators are the suspension graphs decorated as stated.
+Substituting these generators, composes outer action by base morphisms which can be pulled through by outer equivariance, where for longer intervals, these are extended by identities as tensor factors on the subintervals that are not part of the box that is being substituted.
+The upshot is all the base morphisms can be associated to the full line segments and this is stable under composition. \end{proof}

+\begin{thm} For a factorizable pointing, $\monplus{\M,P}$ is an FC whose basic groupoid of objects is $\V=\Iso(P\da P)$.
+The basic morphisms of $\monplus{\M,P}$ are equivalently given by either (1) box diagrams with a valid decoration by morphisms and base morphisms and an enumeration of their cells, or (2) composition graphs with a valid decoration by morphisms and base morphisms and an enumeration of their white vertices.
+The category is has a proper degree function, with the $\gamma$ and $\mu$ morphisms as degree $1$ generators.